kermitt2/entity-fishing/Readme.md

 ## Install and build

-Running the service requires at least 2GB of RAM, but more RAM will be exploited if available for speeding up access to compiled Wikipedia data.
-After decompressing all the index data, 50GB of disk space will be used - be sure to have enough free space.
+Running the service requires at least 2GB of RAM, but more RAM will be exploited if available for speeding up access to compiled Wikipedia data (including information extracted from Infoboxes).
+After decompressing all the index data, 19GB of disk space will be used - be sure to have enough free space.
 SSD is recommanded for best performance and experience.

 First install _grobid_ and _grobid-ner_, see http://github.com/kermitt2/grobid and http://github.com/kermitt2/grobid-ner